What Does it Mean to Study Biotechnology?

 Biotechnology is the use of technology and biology to solve some of today's most urgent cultural and scientific issues.
 Biotechnologists help astronauts deal with effects of weightlessness, research medicines and pharmaceuticals, and create fabrics for the runways of New York and Milan.
 Biotechnology has transformed forensic science, as portrayed in TV shows like "CSI."

 Biotechnology is found virtually everywhere: in breakfast cereal, coffee filters, aspirin, climbing ropes, camping gear, and vitamins.
 Not to mention other biotech products, such as canola oil, disease-resistant yeast, hard cheeses, and most soybean products.
 70 percent of all processed food items readily available in the supermarket owe their existence to biotechnology.

-The array of programs available to those looking for a career in biotechnology may seem overwhelming at first glance.
+The array of science degree programs available to those looking for a career in biotechnology may seem overwhelming at first glance.
 Generally, there are six types of programs: certificate, associate, bachelor's, master's, PhD, and dual degree programs.
 Many institutions focus on the multidisciplinary nature of the subject, with schools bringing in expertise from other areas to supplement a traditional study of biology.
 In addition, many universities apply cutting-edge technology to biological procedures in newly creative ways.

 Certificate Programs in Biotechnology